 Die Form - Ad Infinitum 2LP-BOOK

-Special Edition on silver vinyl in 95 copies.
+Special edition on silver vinyl in 95 copies.
 Double vinyl with a deluxe 16-page casebound hardcover photo book, numbered certificate and sticker.
 SOLD-OUT.

-Standard Edition on black vinyl in 379 copies.
+Standard edition on black vinyl in 379 copies.
 Double vinyl with a deluxe 16-page casebound hardcover photo book, numbered certificate and sticker.

 NOTE: With your purchase you can ask for a digital download code.
+All codes will be send by e-mail on the release date.

 Release date: October 8th